ndqchi/android-chat-app/README.md

-# android-chat-app
+# Android Chat App

-Following the tutorial videos on the youtube channel 'Hey!
-Let's Code', I create my first Android App, combined with my previous knowledge of backend JavaScript (NodeJS).
+An Android chat application with user authentication and support for two types of messages - texts and images.

 Below is a brief demo of the app: